Instructions for Application Materials

 - General methodology including new or unusual methods

 - Expected results, significance, and application to the ARL mission

 - Literature cited

 Ph.D. or Sc.D. transcript

 The Ph.D. or Sc.D. transcript must be in English and include all graduate courses and grades received as well as the date of the Ph.D. or Sc.D. degree, if completed.
-If all requirements for the Ph.D. or Sc.D. degree have been completed by the application deadline but the degree and degree date are not reflected on the transcript, an official letter from the graduate dean confirming that all requirements for the Ph.D. or Sc.D. have been met must be uploaded together with the transcript as one document.
+If all requirements for the Ph.D. or Sc.D. degree have been completed but the degree and degree date are not reflected on the transcript, an official letter from the graduate dean confirming that all requirements for the Ph.D. or Sc.D. have been met must be uploaded together with the transcript as one document.

 Unofficial transcripts are accepted and encouraged; however, an official transcript will be required if selected for an award.
 If your institution does not issue transcripts or does not require coursework for the degree, please contact ARLDPF@nas.edu for further instructions.

 Applications must include four letters of recommendation.
 Letters of recommendation should address the qualifications of the applicant relative to the selection criteria listed (see Eligibility criteria).

 Letter writers should be nationally recognized scientists, external to ARL, in relevant disciplines, who are knowledgeable about the applicant's capabilities and previous research.
 At least one of the writers should have personal knowledge of the candidate's doctoral research and all writers must comment on the summary of the major findings of recent research.